 Our playground equipment meets the highest safety standards for quality and design.
 The front doors of the school are electronically locked at all times.
 Entry cannot be obtained without ringing the doorbell.
 All other entry points at the back and sides of the building are secured by a locked 6 foot fence.
 If an unknown person arrives at the front doors, the Director or other staff member will ask for proper identification.

-All children will be signed in at drop off and signed out at pick up daily.
+All children will be signed in during drop off and signed out during pick up daily.
 The teachers in class are also responsible for taking attendance of the children in their care at all times.